 Exams, speeches, essay-writing competitions (even this blog TBH) – I’ve always prepared for these thoroughly.
 At the last minute.
 And let’s face it, no matter how many months, or years, we put into planning and preparing and planning again, we always save a few things for the end.
-Incidentally, these few things have the power to turn the whole gig upside down, which is exactly why you need to read on to discover the six last-minute strategies for promoting your event.
+Incidentally, these few things have the power to turn the whole gig upside down, which is exactly why you need to read on to discover the six last-minute event promotion strategies if you find yourself looking up how to sell last minute event tickets.
+Take inspiration from event promotion examples to suit your event to sell your tickets like a breeze.

 1. Score Before More

 If you haven’t reached your goal in terms of number of attendees, you tend to go “This is Sparrrttaaaa” and send out email invitations to each and every person on your contact list (sometimes, you even ask your friends to send those out to everyone on their contact list) which is a big, BIG mistake.
-Instead of inviting hundreds of people who are probably just attending to save lunch preparations back at home, you should focus on the more loyal ones and take time to send out personal invitations to them as the smallest token of thanks you can give them.
+Instead of inviting hundreds of people who are probably just attending to save lunch preparations back at home, you should focus on the more loyal ones.
+Use cool promotional event ideas and take time to send out personal invitations to them as the smallest token of thanks you can give them.

 2. Involve Event Participants

 This is how marketing works – you tell ten people, each one of those ten people tell ten other people, and so on.
 The more stages you have, the more you tend to reach out.
-If you involve people from your organizing committee and keynote speakers in promotional activities, you can increase your reach by a huge factor.
+In the case of event marketing, If you involve people from your organizing committee and keynote speakers in your event promotion strategies, you can increase your reach by a huge factor.
 And to pep them up, give your people incentives to promote the event.
-For example, you can offer them a certain commission, or free hampers against the number of registrations they get.
+Here’s one of many event promotion examples – you can offer them a certain commission, or free hampers against the number of registrations they get.

 3. So-much-cial Media Promotion is Just Never Enough!

-Twitter, Facebook, LinkedIn, Instagram, Pinterest, and even MySpace – promote your event on every social media platform that you have an account on.
+Twitter, Facebook, LinkedIn, Instagram, Pinterest, and even MySpace – here’s how to promote an event on every social media platform that you have an account on.
 Swap your profile picture with your event poster on those accounts because these notifications tend to come up in the News Feeds more often than the usual promotional posts.
 Be active on these channels so that people don’t lose touch with your event.
-You don’t have to keep calling for action the whole time or you might sound desperate to your audience, instead try to engage them by putting up infographics, comics, pictures, videos, photos of keynotes, their bios, fun facts, behind-the-scenes, bloopers etc. related to your event.
+You don’t have to keep calling for action the whole time or you might sound desperate to your audience, instead try to engage them by putting up infographics, comics, pictures, videos, photos of keynotes, their bios, fun facts, behind-the-scenes, bloopers etc. related to your upcoming event.
+That’s how you promote your event successfully.

 4. Send Out Emails to Subscribers

 Though point one tells you otherwise, give us a chance to explain – once you’re done sending personalized invites to your loyal attendees, you have to start sending out newsletters to the ones who are alleged subscribers.
 Your initial newsletter should contain the basic details of your event and a call-to-action.
-In subsequent newsletters, slash down the number of available tickets to arouse a sense of urgency amongst the receivers, so that they register themselves in a state of haste.
-Also, you’ve to make sure your emails don’t find their way to the spam folders.
+In subsequent newsletters, slash down the number of available tickets to arouse a sense of urgency amongst the receivers, so that they register their ticket online in a state of haste.
+Also, you have to make sure your emails don’t find their way to the spam folders.
 Here’s how –

 Now that you’ve learned how to dodge being spammed, compose newsletters that are to-the-point and answer most of the “wh-” questions.
 Make it colorful, but not to an extent where it loses professionalism.
 Also, it has been found that Tuesdays, Wednesdays, and Thursdays (sometime around noon) witness the highest inbox opening rates, so send in your emails during these windows.